ivanshipanda/faster-rcnn-flask/README.md

 ![](results_ui.png)

-Note: Some predictions are cut off on the image
+Note: Some predictions are cut off on the image above.

 ## Customize score threshold